Create a Lambda with Python code.

 Add this to your

 python_awslambda target, which you can confirm by running

 First, add your lambda function in a Python file like you would normally do with AWS Lambda.
 Specifically, create a function

-Then, in your BUILD file, create a
+Then, in your BUILD file, make sure that you have a

-python_library target with the handler file included in the
+python_sources target with the handler file included in the

 python_awslambda target and define the